Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

 - `setup.py` is dynamic making downstream packaging/automation much harder (including for conda)
     - Use [flit](http://flit.readthedocs.org/) – completely static!

 _RG: For pure Python packages Flit is great indeed.
-For packages with compiled code, we'll be stuck with `setup.py` for a while longer I'm afraid.
+For packages with compiled code, we'll be stuck with `setup.py` for a while longer, I'm afraid.
 It is what it is - this has gotten better already with `pyproject.toml` and it's not one of the biggest issues anymore imho._

 - Lack of relocation tools in Windows, i.e., mangling a DLL name and change it on DLLs that depend on it